ska-telescope/tango-example/docs/src/index.rst

 #. modify the name of the Docker image so that it refers to your new project
    by editing Makefile and .release (see `Docker tag management`_);
-#. if required, modify docker-compose.yml to specify which other Tango devices
+#. if required, modify `charts/tango-example` helm chart to specify which other Tango devices
    and Docker containers should be available in the test/interactive environment for your project (see
    `Test environment / interactive environment`_);
+#.
+(Optional) Modify the `charts/tango-example/templates` to extend your device and introduce new configuration options that are not available in the existing templates.
 #. add any new build and/or test dependencies by editing Pipfile,
    refreshing Pipfile.lock afterwards (see
    `Python packaging and dependency management`_);
+#.
+Modify the `charts/test-umbrella/Charts.yaml` to introduce new dependencies for your test environment if you have any.
 #. introduce new source code and unit tests (see `Device development`_ and
    `Unit tests`_);
 #. modify setuptools configuration so 'python setup.py build' build your
    new device (see `Python packaging and dependency management`_);
-#. if required, fix up the test-harness directory by adding any required test
+#. if required, fix up the post-deployment directory by adding any required test
    data and/or customising the test Makefile (see `Unit tests`_);
 #.
 Run tests;
 #.
 Commit.